 Q. ‘Mr B, you put yourself in the fourth category, but distinguish yourself from the other happiness gurus and motivators.
 In what way are you different?’

 The self-help gurus often ask us to change our thinking, but it’s difficult to change our thinking – we have an emotional investment in continuing to think the way we do.
 So, instead of asking my readers to change their thinking, I aim instead to change a person’s awareness.
 When awareness changes, thinking changes.

 Further, some of the experts ask us to change our core beliefs.
-Again, it’s difficult to do that, especially with only a self-help book.
+Again, it’s difficult to do that, especially with only a self-help book for assistance.
 I don’t have the skill to help people change their core beliefs, (I can’t even change my own), so I suggest we leave our core beliefs alone and instead change our behaviour.
 By changing some of our behaviours, even mildly, we can still benefit.

 In short, other happiness writers try to change a person’s thinking, or change their core beliefs.
 I aim to change a person’s awareness and behaviour, because when awareness comes, and when habits change, those things above change.